AlexVCS/100-days-of-code/log.md

 ### Day 76: January 16th, 2021

-**Today's Progress**: Worked on FreeCodeCamp exericses in basic data structures in JS.
+**Today's Progress**: Worked on FreeCodeCamp exercises in basic data structures in JS.
 I implemented logic with bracket and dot notation, nested arrays within arrays, and returned data from arrays using multiple methods (among other things!).
 Read a chapter of the YDKJS book to cap it all off.

 **Thoughts** Back tomorrow for another one!

+**Link(s) to work**: N/A (for now)

+### Day 77: January 17th, 2021

+**Today's Progress**: On todays CodeBookClub call we talked about an appendix from YDKJS & solved a Codewars problem.
+The problem was part two of the problem we conquered part one of last week.
+It was neat to solve this part differently (w/Math.pow, etc.) and help ourselves with our solution from part one.
+Mad Libzz game is organized and churning along too.

+**Thoughts** I'm going to keep it going!

 **Link(s) to work**: N/A (for now)